 For CT and MRI of the digestive tract, doctors may give people substances that can be seen on the imaging test (contrast agents) to help distinguish one tissue or structure from its surroundings.
 Contrast agents may be given by mouth, by vein, by enema, or in combination.

 This test generates two-dimensional and three-dimensional images of the colon that may show tumors or other problems.
-Some doctors use this test instead of colonoscopy to screen for colon cancer.

 For this test, people drink a contrast agent, and their colon is inflated with gas from a tube inserted in the rectum.
 Before the test, people are given laxatives or enemas similar to those required for a regular colonoscopy to thoroughly remove stool.
 Although CT colonography is able to detect abnormal growths (intestinal polyps) or even colon cancer, people still need to have a colonoscopy to remove any polyps or abnormalities detected during the test.